teachingaway/teachingaway.github.io/pages/trademark-services.md

 ## Trademark Opposition and Cancellation Proceedings

 Trademark opposition and cancellation proceedings help prevent other companies from registering similar trademarks.
 We have extensive experience litigating opposition and cancellation proceedings at the US Patent and Trademark Office.
-These proceedings are like a type of "mini trial" at the Trademark Office, where the only issue to be decided is whether a pending trademark application should be allowed ("opposition proceeding") or whether an existing trademark registration should be cancelled ("cancellation proceeding").
+These administrative proceedings are a type of streamlined "mini trial" at the Trademark Office, where the only issue to be decided is whether a pending trademark application should be allowed (an "opposition proceeding") or whether an existing trademark registration should be cancelled (a "cancellation proceeding").
+Because of the streamlined nature and limited scope, these proceedings are more cost-effective than full-blow federal trademark litigation.

 - - -

 ## Trademark Registration Appeals at the USPTO

-We have won several trademark registration appeals, even where the original attorney could not secure a trademark registration.
+We have won several trademark registration appeals, even where the attorney who filed the original trademark application could not secure a registration.
+These "*ex parte*" trademark appeals are often necessary where a Trademark Examiner improperly rejects an application as "likely to cause confusion with an existing trademark," or as "merely descriptive."

 - - -

 ## Trademark Non-Infringement Opinions

-A trademark non-infringement opinion carefully analyzes your trademark to an existing trademark registration or common law trademark.
-If the analysis determines your mark is not infringing, it offers some piece of mind against future lawsuits, and demonstrates that you are operating in good faith.
-Even if a court eventually determines that your brand is infringing a trademark, the existence of the legal analysis and opinion can reduce the penalties.
+A trademark non-infringement opinion carefully analyzes your trademark in comparison to a competitor's existing trademark.
+If the analysis determines your mark is not infringing, the opinion letter offers some piece of mind against future lawsuits, and demonstrates that you are operating in good faith.
+Even if a court eventually determines that your brand *is actually* infringing the trademark, the existence of the legal analysis and opinion will likely reduce the penalties.
 “A party who acts in reasonable reliance on the advice of counsel regarding a close question of trademark law generally does not act in bad faith.” [*Sands, Taylor & Wood Co. v.
 Quaker Oats Co.*, 978 F.2d 947 (7th Cir.
 1992)](http://scholar.google.com/scholar_case?case=15288369877381273970).